-The mission of the Oneida County Department of Mental Health Community Services Board (CSB) is to represent our community by participating in the process of creating and monitoring of a comprehensive integrated system of community mental hygiene services - including those relevant to mental health, mental retardation/developmental disability and alcohol/substance abuse for all residents of Oneida County.
+The mission of the Oneida County Department of Mental Health Community Services Board (CSB) is to represent our community by participating in the process of creating and monitoring a comprehensive and integrated system of community mental hygiene services - including those relevant to mental health, intellectual/developmental disability and substance use for all residents of Oneida County.
 This is accomplished by advising the Oneida County Mental Health Commissioner on issues pertaining to the management and oversight of these services.

 To become more effective at representing the community in the present circumstances, the CSB needs to do three things:

 - Keep ourselves well-informed about the developing situation.
 To do this, we will need to use our statutory authority to develop and implement a specific plan for what we need to know, how we are going to find it out, and from whom.